 STRATEGIC ACTION 9

-IndetifyIndetifyto reduce the operationoperation release of dolly ropes (bunches of polyethylene threads used to protect the cod end of demersal trawl nets from abrasions) in the Arctic Ocean in collaboration eeitheith relevant authorities (such as National Authorities, EU, North East Atlantic Fisheries Commission, etc.) and the ﬁshing industry.
+IndentifyIndentify options Identifyoptions to reduce the operationaloperationaloperational release of dolly ropes (bunches of polyethylene threads used to protect the cod end of demersal trawl nets from abrasions) in the Arctic Ocean in collaboration withwith relevant authorities and the ﬁshing industry.

 STRATEGIC ACTION 10

-Promote environmentally friendly design and choice of products used in fisheries and aquaculture such as lifecycle assessments, CO2 accounting from ‘cradle to grave’, reduction of packaging, recoverability and use of recycled content, labelling of material composition, best disposal practices and prevention of leakage to the marine environment.
+Work with fishing and aquaculture industries to promote environmentally friendly design and choice of products such as lifecycle assessments, CO2 accounting from ‘cradle to grave’, reduction of packaging, recoverability and use of recycled content, abelling of material composition, best disposal practices and prevention of leakage to the marine environment.

-Note: Divide into separate actions e.g. action on ecological footprint of fishing gears?
+Note: Divide into separate actions e.g. action on ecological footprint of fishing gear?
 Or too Technical?
 Delete?

 STRATEGIC ACTION 11

-Investigate Investigateand share information on the use of economic incentives, includingreturn schemes and requirements to report on gears collected and dispatched for recycling, to address key waste items from the fishing and aquaculture industries, which could contribute to marine litter in the Arctic.
+Work with fishing and aquaculture industries to investigate and share information on the use of economic incentives, including deposit/ return schemes and other means to report on gear collected and dispatched for recycling, to address key waste items which could contribute to marine litter in the Arctic.

 1.3 Port reception facilities